IKDD/HW2-1/READ.md

 This is the homework for class IKDD in ncku csie.
-This is use psycopg sql to operate iServerDB.
+This is use postgresql to operate iServerDB.
 To search Twitter database

 Program Language: python

+(sudo) pip install texttable